rust-lang/cargo/src/doc/src/reference/resolver.md

 [`regex`]: https://crates.io/crates/regex
 [`serde` dependency]: https://github.com/bodil/im-rs/blob/v15.0.0/Cargo.toml#L46
 [features]: features.md
+[removing an optional dependency]: semver.md#cargo-remove-opt-dep
 [workspace]: workspaces.md

 ### `links`

 The [`links` field] is used to ensure only one copy of a native library is linked into a binary.
-It is an error if multiple SemVer-incompatible versions of a package with a `links` field appears in the resolve graph.
+The resolver will attempt to find a graph where there is only one instance of each `links` name.
+If it is unable to find a graph that satisfies that constraint, it will return an error.

 For example, it is an error if one package depends on [`libgit2-sys`] version `0.11` and another depends on `0.12`, because Cargo is unable to unify those, but they both link to the `git2` native library.
-Due to this rigid requirement, it is encouraged to be very careful when making SemVer-incompatible releases with the `links` field if your library is in common use.
+Due to this requirement, it is encouraged to be very careful when making SemVer-incompatible releases with the `links` field if your library is in common use.

 [`links` field]: manifest.md#the-links-field